Paraguay expedition: The claims of the Rhode Island company

 López according to Hopkins.
 Hopkins' company induced the U.S. government to send the Paraguay expedition.

 Back in the United States the company that Hopkins represented got up a claim against Paraguay.
 This claim was afterwards adjudicated, see below, by a two-person international commission comprising an American and a Paraguayan arbitrator.
 The arbitrators agreed that the Rhode Island company's claim was worthless.
 However, this was not determined until August 1860.
 Meantime, the Rhode Island company started a campaign.
 It asserted that it had been wronged and damaged by the Republic of Paraguay to an amount in excess of a million dollars.
 It was in reference to this claim that President Buchanan said Paraguay had "seized and appropriated the property of American citizens residing in Paraguay, in a violent and arbitrary manner".

 The company lobbied to get the Paraguay expedition, spending a lot of money to get the joint resolution through Congress, where there was strong opposition.

+The Republican Congressional Committee, harsh critics of President Buchanan's administration, said this was the typical behavior of a certain sort of American trader:

+It is the game of some of our ill-doing traders among the petty neighboring Republics, and especially among our Indian tribes, to get up difficulties, provoke injuries, and then get the strong hand of our Government to extort indemnities.
+All the fraudulent claims set up against Mexico, in which our people speculate, are for the most part of this sort, the claimants calculating on the avidity of our contiguous states for acquisition of Mexican territory, and relying, in the event of quarrel between the Governments, that they may get their asserted demands paid out of the United States Treasury, as so much in liquidation of the amount to be paid for ceded territory.
+It is so with Indian annuities, which are often swallowed up in indemnities.
+Hopkins is not too scrupulous to be an expert in this mode of speculation ...